aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/README.md

 - *Type:* constructs.Construct

+the scope to create this construct within.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@aws-amplify/graphql-construct-alpha.AmplifyGraphqlApi.Initializer.parameter.id"></a>

 - *Type:* string

+the id to use for this api.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@aws-amplify/graphql-construct-alpha.AmplifyGraphqlApi.Initializer.parameter.props"></a>

 - *Type:* <a href="#@aws-amplify/graphql-construct-alpha.AmplifyGraphqlApiProps">AmplifyGraphqlApiProps</a>

+the properties used to configure the generated api.

 ---